alanvardy/alan_vardy/posts/2022/09-24-coding-contentedly.md

 When receiving words that offend, give the other party the benefit of the doubt and ask for clarification.
 Either you will find out that your perception did not align with their intention, or you will force them to sit in their negativity a wee bit longer.
 Don't forget that communicating is a skill; they might be on the learning path too.

-The lesson goes both ways as well.
-Overcommunicate emotion a little, and use emoticons when appropriate.
+For our part, make sure to overcommunicate emotion a little, and use emoticons when appropriate.
 Criticize code and compliment the author.
 Thank people and appreciate them publically when they make your life easier.
 Building up a bank of positivity will pay dividends next time you accidentally misstep at the keyboard.

 ## Your code is not precious, and perfection is not the goal